Day of Valor: Philippines

-In April 1961, the president of the Philippines signed Republic Act No. 3022 into law, declaring April 9 of every year as "Bataan Day".
+In April 1961, Philippine President Carlos P. Garcia signed Republic Act No. 3022 into law, declaring April 9 of every year as "Bataan Day".

 In June 1987, Executive Order No. 203 revised all national holidays in the Philippines, referring to the April 9 holiday as "Araw ng Kagitingan (Bataan and Corregidor Day)".
 Less than a month later, another executive order (No. 292) revised the holidays anew, again referring to the April 9 holiday as "Araw ng Kagitingan (Bataan and Corregidor Day)".

 In 2007, Congress passed Republic Act No. 9492, putting into law the "Holiday Economics" policy of President Gloria Macapagal Arroyo; this put the observance of each holiday, with the exception of New Year's Day and Christmas, to the Monday nearest it.
 The order referred to the holiday celebrated on the Monday nearest April 9 as "Araw ng Kagitingan (Bataan and Corregidor Day)".
 Starting in 2008, the holiday was called simply as "Araw ng Kagitingan", and was celebrated on the nearest Monday.
 This practice was repeated in 2009.
 In 2010, the holiday was still named as such, but was celebrated on April 9.

-Starting with the administration of President Benigno Aquino III, celebrations of the holiday have been observed on April 9, instead of being moved to the nearest Monday, and the holiday has been called simply "Araw ng Kagitingan" in 2011, 2012, 2013, 2014, 2015, and 2016.
+Starting with the administration of President Benigno Aquino III, celebrations of the holiday have been observed on April 9, instead of being moved to the nearest Monday, and the holiday has been called simply "Araw ng Kagitingan" since 2011.

-The administration of President Rodrigo Duterte followed Aquino's naming and dating of the holiday in 2017, 2018, 2019, 2020, 2021, and 2022.

-During the administration of Bongbong Marcos, by virtue of Proclamation 90, Araw ng Kagitingan in 2023 will be celebrated on April 10.
-The holiday was included in the "holiday economics," adjusting the observance of the holiday to the nearest Monday for a longer weekend.
+However, during the term of President Bongbong Marcos, April 10, 2023 was declared a special non-working holiday instead of April 9, by virtue of Proclamation No. 90.
+The holiday was included in the "holiday economics", adjusting the observance of the holiday to the nearest Monday for a longer weekend, while Easter Sunday would fall on April 9, 2023.

 United States

-The United States Congress passed a joint resolution on April 8, 1954, declaring the next day, April 9, 1954, the 12th anniversary of the fall of Bataan, as "Bataan Day."
-The joint resolution also mentioned that Philippine president Ramon Magsaysay had earlier declared it to be such.
+The United States Congress passed a joint resolution on April 8, 1954, declaring the next day, April 9, 1954, the 12th anniversary of the fall of Bataan, as "Bataan Day".
+The joint resolution also mentioned that Philippine President Ramon Magsaysay had earlier declared it to be such.

-On April 8, 1987, U.S. president Ronald Reagan, by virtue of Senate Joint Resolution 47 declared April 9, 1987, as "National Former POW Recognition Day".
+On April 8, 1987, U.S. President Ronald Reagan, by virtue of Senate Joint Resolution 47 declared April 9, 1987, as "National Former POW Recognition Day".
 President Joe Biden continued the tradition, declaring April 9, 2021, as such.